illinifanboy/gma/recipes/desserts/coconutislands.md

 finalproduct: assets/images/recipes/coconutislands/cnutcooked-sm.jpg
 handwritten:
   - image: assets/images/handwritten/coconutislands-sm.jpg
-review: I did make this on.
+review: I did make this one.
 Not very sweet.
 Not very chocolately.
 Not very coconutty.
-Overall rating, "not very".
+Overall rating, "not very".<br /><br />In all seriousness, they were a bit bland and dry.
+Might be better used as an "icing delivery system".
+If there is a next time, I may decrease the flour and increase the coconut.
+Maybe the chocolate too.
 # story:
 # ingredientsimage: assets/images/general/noimage.jpg
 ingredients: